Teli: History

 In the first decade of the 20th century, upward mobilisation became the feature of Indian society when lower castes tried to move up in the socio-economic ladder by assuming the names and practices of "upper castes".
-Professor M.N.
-Srinivas notes the attempts of Teli community to claim different surnames in different censuses in a bid to improve their position in Varna system and Caste hierarchy.
+Professor M. N. Srinivas notes the attempts of Teli community to claim different surnames in different censuses in a bid to improve their position in Varna system and Caste hierarchy.
 In 1911, the Teli community adopted the surname, Rathore and started calling themselves Rathore Teli; while in 1931 they claimed themselves to be Rathore-Vaishya.
 According to Shankaragouda Hanamantagouda Patil, this was done in order to climb the social ladder.
 Such practices were common amongst the lower castes in India.
 The Arya Samaj movement also attempted to improve the status of lower castes.
 As in the case of Telis, Shri Satyavrat Sharma Dwivedi an Arya Samajist from Farrukhabad published a magazine "Telivarna Prakash" to prove the Teli caste to be of Vaishya varna.

-Despite of the later attempts to claim higher status Teli were initially considered as Shudra and were thought to be lower in status.
+Despite the later attempts to claim higher status Teli were initially considered as Shudra and were thought to be lower in status.
 According to Anand Yang, the Telis worked with beast of burden in the oil pressers and for the purpose of obtaining the desired results from the animals, they were often blinded.
-This made them ritually impure but later many of them as Yang notes took up the occupation of trading and branched off as Bania in order to conceal their impure origin.
+This made them ritually impure but later many of them as Yang notes took up the occupation of trading and branched off as Bania in order to conceal the impurity of their origin.